 Financing & Scholarships

 Exploring your options for financing?
 We’re here to help!
-We have partnered with local tech companies, state and federal government agencies, as well as a low-interest lender to ensure finances don't prevent you from discovering a rewarding new career in tech.
+Whether you're just starting your career or looking to advance your skills, we are committed to supporting your educational journey by providing you with the resources and funding you need to succeed.
+This is why we have partnered with state and federal agencies, low-interest lenders and provided discounts and scholarships to ensure finances don't prevent you from discovering a rewarding new career in tech.

 Learn more about our financing options below.